 - A UP path is used between the UE and a 5GC NF, for transferring standardized collected data from the UE using PDU connectivity service provided by a PDU session.

+- The 5GC NF sends its UP information (i.e. its IP address or FQDN) to the UE via the AMF, which triggers the UE to establish the PDU session for standardized UE data transfer.

+- The 5GC NF sends data transfer configuration information to the UE over the UP to control UE data transfer.
+The data transfer configuration information can be modified based on operator policy and network/UE status.

+- The 5GC NF initiates and terminates the data session(s) towards the UE(s) for UE data transfer, based on the request(s) from the AF or UE.

+- The 5GC NF checks whether the reported UE data (e.g. data types and formats) match the data transfer configuration information (including data configured to be transferred), to support the full visibility of standardized UE data contents.

+- The 5GC NF sends the data transfer configuration information also to the NG-RAN, so that the NG-RAN can decide the UE data collection configuration taking into account of the requirements of UE data transfer.

 - Dedicated S-NSSAI/DNN is used to differentiate the traffic of collected UE data from the UE regular traffic per PDU Session level.

+NOTE: Differentiating the traffic of collected UE data from the UE regular traffic at QoS flow level is not supported.

 - The UE establishes a new PDU Session, or modifies an existing PDU Session which has been established for UE data transfer, to transfer the standardized UE data, based on URSP rules.